 Six Flags New England is our new home park.
-After recently moving to Connecticut, our family has been exploring the area and found that Six Flags New England was an hour and 10 minutes from our doorstep.
-We decided to do some research about this theme park and found that they have a great selection of
+After recently moving to Connecticut, our family has been traveling locally and found that Six Flags New England was an hour and 10 minutes from our doorstep.
+We decided to do some research about this theme park and found that they have a great selection of rides and that there are many ways to receive discounts on admission.
+Here is our review of a day at Six Flags New England.

 Where is Six Flags New England?